Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Quantum theory based on finite mathematics

-In general, it is possible to consider linear spaces over any fields.
-Therefore a question arises what Galois field should be used in GFQT.
-It is well known (see e.g. Ref. \cite{VDW}) that any Galois field can contain only $p^n$ elements where $p$ is prime and $n$ is natural.
+In general, it is possible to consider linear spaces over any ring or field.
+Therefore a question arises what ring or field should be used in FQT.
+For example, it is known (see e.g. Ref. \cite{VDW}) that any Galois field can contain only $p^n$ elements where $p$ is prime and $n$ is natural.
 Moreover, the numbers $p$ and $n$ define the Galois field up to isomorphism.
 It is natural to require that there should exist a correspondence between any new theory and the old one, i.e. at some conditions the both theories should give close predictions.
 In particular, there should exist a large number of quantum states for which the probabilistic interpretation is valid.

-Then, in view of the above discussion, the number $p$ should necessarily be very large and we have to understand whether there exist deep reasons for choosing a particular value of $p$ or this is simply an accident that our Universe has been created with this value.
-In any case, if we accept that $p$ is a universal constant then the problem arises what the value of $n$ is.
-Since we treat GFQT as a more general theory than standard one, it is desirable not to postulate that GFQT is based on $F_{p^2}$ (with $p=3\,\,(mod \,4)$) because standard theory is based on complex numbers but vice versa, explain the fact that standard theory is based on complex numbers since GFQT is based on $F_{p^2}$.
+In view of the above discussion, the number $p$ should necessarily be very large and the problem is to understand whether there exist deep reasons for choosing a particular value of $p$, whether this is simply an accident that our Universe has been created with some value of $p$, whether the number $p$ is dynamical, i.e. depends on the current state of the Universe etc. For example, as noted above, the number $p$ defines the existing amount of resources.
+Several authors considered models where our world is only a part of the Universe and the amount of resources in the world is not constant (see e.g. Ref. \cite{Netchitailo} and references therein).

+In any case, if we accept that $p$ is a universal parameter defining what ring or field describes nature (at the present stage of the Universe or always) then the problem arises what the value of $n$ is.
+If FQT is based on a field then, since we treat FQT as a more general theory than standard one, it is desirable not to postulate that it is based on $F_{p^2}$ (with $p=3\,\,(mod \,4)$) because standard theory is based on complex numbers but vice versa, explain the fact that standard theory is based on complex numbers since FQT is based on $F_{p^2}$.
 Therefore we should find a motivation for the choice of $F_{p^2}$ with $p=3\,\,(mod \,4)$.
-Arguments in favor of such a choice are discussed in Refs. \cite{lev4,complex,symm1810} and in this paper we will consider only this choice.
+Arguments in favor of such a choice are discussed in Refs. \cite{lev4,complex,symm1810} and in Secs. \ref{Hamiltonian} and \ref{VS7}.